syyao/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-printenv : list environnement variables set | less : list all local variables and environnment variables and functions BEST:School : creata a local variable environnment export Best:School create a global variable
+printenv : list environnement variables set | less : list all local variables and environnment variables and functions BEST:School : creata a local variable environnment export Best:School create a global variable echo ${(TRUEKNOWLEDGE+128)}: resultat of addition of 128 with a value stored